Flashback to 2014: I was a young, skint graduate not even two years out of university who had no idea what she wanted to do with her life.

 Turn down your heating and wear chunky knitwear to keep warm.
 Unplug all electronics when you’re not using them.
 Take shorter showers.

-And you’ll be amazed by how much these little things make a difference.
+Sure, these sound like little things, but you’ll be amazed by just how much they can make a difference.

 Say it with me: little changes create big results (trademarked Katie Davies, 2019).